-Chiltern Open Air Museum COVID-19 UPDATE
+Chiltern Open Air Museum COVID-19 Update

-Our collection of historic buildings will not yet be open for you to go inside but the doors to most are open and you can have a peek inside over the barrier.
+Our collection of historic buildings will not be open for you to go inside but the doors to most are open and you can have a peek inside over the barrier.
 You can still explore our 45 acre site with its period gardens, ‘Dig for Victory’ allotment, fruit orchards, woodland and adventure playground.
 You’ll also be able to say hello to our sheep, cows, goats and chickens.

-Additional handwashing facilities have been put in place as well as a regular contact point cleaning schedule.
+Additional handwashing facilities have been put in place and we ask that all visitors wash their hands regularly.
+We are operating a regular contact point cleaning schedule.

 The Museum is only accepting card payments for onsite products but you can put cash in onsite donation boxes and into the Museum’s well.

 Do not visit if any member of your household has had symptoms in the last 10 days.

 It is mandatory to wear a face covering when in a shop or public building, so all visitors (except those who are exempt and children under 11 years) will need to wear a face covering while in our ticket office, toilets and shop.
 The remainder of the site is outdoors and therefore a mask is not required.

 Please help our team by sticking to the rules when visiting.